bryson834/MIPS-Simulator/README.md

 If you want to use the disassembler, you can run the following commands:

   - g++ Disassembler.cpp
-  - g++ -o Disassebler Disassembler.cpp
+  - g++ -o Disassembler Disassembler.cpp
   - ./Disassembler test.mips
                or
   - ./Disassembler ".mips test file"